benswift/benswift.github.io/_posts/2020-07-15-acmc2020-organising-my-first-virtual-conference.md

   requiring a fair amount of web development experience to get it to that point (a big shoutout to Charles Martin who was a big help with this)

-- a static site which is automatically populated based on data in a csv or YAML file is a good option for a conference like this---it means as long as whatever system you're using to organise & schedule the accepted papers can output a csv file you can probably make it work with this website template
+- a static site which is automatically populated based on data in a CSV or YAML file is a good option for a conference like this---it means as long as whatever system you're using to organise & schedule the accepted papers can output a `.csv` file you can probably make it work with this website template

-- if I had my time again, I'm undecided as to whether I'd use the same MiniConf template as a starting point, or just write a new Jekyll plugin which adds similar features (and just has more mature docs/ecosystem for static site building)
+- if I had my time again, I'm undecided as to whether I'd use the same [Mini-Conf](https://github.com/Mini-Conf/Mini-Conf) template as a starting point, or just write a new Jekyll plugin which adds similar features (and just has more mature docs/ecosystem for static site building)

 ### Submissions & peer review {#easychair}